quicwg/base-drafts/draft-ietf-quic-transport.md

 from its peer unless those acknowledgments are included in packets with ack-eliciting frames.
 An endpoint SHOULD send an ACK frame with other frames when there are new ack-eliciting packets to acknowledge.
-When only non-ack-eliciting packets need to be acknowledged, an endpoint MAY wait until an ack-eliciting packet has been received to include an ACK frame with outgoing frames.
+When only non-ack-eliciting packets need to be acknowledged, an endpoint MAY choose to not send an ACK frame with outgoing frames until an ack-eliciting packet has been received.

 An endpoint that is only sending non-ack-eliciting packets might choose to occasionally add an ack-eliciting frame to those packets to ensure that it